Photon89/photon89.github.io/pages/about/about.md

 Shutter allows you to capture nearly anything on your screen without loosing control over your screenshots (tabbed interface).
 Here is an overview of what you can do with Shutter:

 * **Capture a Specific Area**
   This allows you to select an arbitrary region of your screen and capture only those parts you really need.
-Shutter offers two different tools to do so in order to meet any user’s taste.
+The screen can be zoomed and the selection can be resized or moved.
 * **Capture your Desktop**
   Shutter does not only capture all the contents of your desktop (or workspace) – it also supports Multi-monitor settings, e.g. capture the active monitor
 * **Capture a Window**